Become A Member

 HD is an inherited (genetic) disease and in 1993 genetic testing was made possible with the discovery and isolation of the faulty gene.
 At this time international guidelines stipulate that individuals need to be 18yrs or over to undergo predictive testing for HD.

 The greatest cause for optimism is the current research into HD.
 Organizations like the Hereditary Disease Foundation in America and the European Huntington's Disease Network (Euro-HD) are leading the way in the development of a cure or treatment for Huntington's Disease.
-Much of this work is supported by the HD community and not for profit organisations like HWA with the aim of increasing public and professional awareness about the disease.
+Much of this work is supported by the HD community and not for profit organisations like Huntington's WA with the aim of increasing public and professional awareness about the disease.

 Signs and Symptoms